slashme/parliamentdiagram/README.md

-To enable the feature of uploading the created diagrams to Wikimedia Commons, you need to [create an OAuth 1.0a consumer](https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose/oauth1a) with the right of editing existing pages, create, edit and move pages, upload new files, and upload, replace and rename files.
-The callback URL should be "http://<domain>/oauth_callback".
+To enable the feature of uploading the created diagrams to Wikimedia Commons, you need to [create an OAuth 1.0a consumer](https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose/oauth1a) with the right of "editing existing pages", "create, edit and move pages", "upload new files", and "upload, replace and rename files".
+The callback URL should be "http://(domain)/oauth_callback".

  The credentials of that consumer then go in "src/oauth_config.toml", using the following pattern.